apache/sedona/docs/community/develop.md

 ### IDE

 We recommend [Intellij IDEA](https://www.jetbrains.com/idea/) with Scala plugin installed.
-Please make sure that the IDE has JDK 1.8 set as project default.
+Please make sure that the Project has the SDK set to a JDK 1.8.

 ### Import the project